bimal1331/angular-images-loaded/README.md

 + data-use-progress-events="***no***" to skip progress events and just listen to main events

   This approach is taken to minimise ***$digest*** cycles in case you wish to skip progress events, since all angular-specific changes take place in the $digest cycle.
 That's why, I have kept progress events to a minimum, otherwise ***N*** images load will cause ***N*** $digest cycles to notify the subscriber, which can hamper performance.

+2. Use $event.stopPropagation() in your controller when using progress events and nesting the directive, otherwise you'll receive same notification multiple times.

 #####Credits